Are you trying to figure out how to create a website? Today you will find out!

 Background (Appearances > Background)

-Many website choose to have plain single color background and I am big fan of that.
+Many websites choose to have a plain single color background and I am big fan of that.

 The Colorlib blog has a plain white background and it keeps things simple.
-But the homepage of the site is pretty awesome with a purple background and our tagline.
+But the site’s homepage is pretty awesome with a purple background and our tagline.

-Websites that are media heavy, examples would include photography sites or portfolio websites have great backgrounds.
-If you want your website to send across a powerful visual cue to your audience use a powerful background image.
-Else you can simply opt for a plain color which is appropriate for any blog that emphasizes readability.
+Use a powerful background image if you want your website to send a powerful visual cue to your audience.
+Websites that are media heavy, including photography sites or portfolio websites have great backgrounds.
+Otherwise, you can opt for a plain color appropriate for any blog that emphasizes readability.

-A background should not be confused with a slider image which is basically a constantly changing image that moves across or your screen or changes with fancy animation.
+The background should not be confused with a slider image, a constantly changing image that moves across your screen or changes with fancy animation.

 Adding New Plugins (Plugins > Add New)

-Plugins are a scripts or pieces of code written to perform a very specific function or set of functions on your website.
+Plugins are scripts or code written to perform a particular function or set of functions on your website.

 Adding Pages (Pages > Add New)

 Pages on a website help divide your website into a requisite number of pieces to present the different sections of your site’s content.
 Pages are to themes like widgets are to plugins.
-With pages you can create specific template styles that can be called on command for different purposes that require the same or similar design.
+With pages, you can create specific template styles called on command for different purposes requiring the same or similar design.
 Pages are more than posts and are used for specific purposes on your site.
 You can create pages specifically to cater to the requirements of a Contact Us Page or perhaps create landing page.

 And you are greeted by a New Page, which you can now fill up.
-From this new screen, you can create a new page and assign page attributes.
+You can create a new page and assign page attributes from this new screen.

-If you either need to create a template that you’re likely to use often or need to recreate a section of your site for a specific purpose, creating a page is the way to go.
+If you need to create a template that you’re likely to use often or recreate a section of your site for a specific purpose, creating a page is the way to go.

 Comments (Access from WordPress menu)

 Websites need readers to make them successful.
-Comments are a very powerful means to establish a great debate on your site and this only further adds value to your site.
-Hardly, one percent of the traffic that visits your site will ever comment.
+Comments are a compelling means to establish a great debate on your site, which only adds value to your site.
+One percent of the traffic that visits your site will hardly comment.
 And that is assuming that the content is great to begin with.
 Driving interaction with passive readers on your site is difficult and takes time and effort.

 A great post with a pre-existing comment history helps your site receive more comments.
-Aigars wrote an awesome post on Colorlib a while back, yet till this day it still keeps receiving comments and continues to be a great source of traffic.
+Aigars wrote an awesome post on Colorlib a while back, yet it still keeps receiving comments and remains a great traffic source.

 And remember, WordPress allows you to link your site when you comment on another person’s blog.
 And this may send visitors your way, if you play your cards right and make genuine attempts to offer something constructive.
-For this same reason, many people will leave their comments on your blog as well.
+For this same reason, many people will leave their comments on your blog.

-If I feel your content is great and a particular post that you’ve written is awesome, then I’ll almost jump at the chance to leave my comment first and best anyone else to first comment.
-Because I know eventually it will lead a few visitors back to my site.
+If I feel your content is great and a particular post you’ve written is awesome, then I’ll almost jump at the chance to leave my comment first and best anyone else first to comment.
+Because I know, eventually it will lead a few visitors back to my site.

 Comments are a great way to build an awesome readership and a loyal following for your site.

-We publish a great number of articles on premium WordPress themes and should you choose to buy one of them after clicking on our links we receive a small commission on your purchase.
-But truth be told, our most popular and widely read articles aren’t the ones that describe premium WordPress themes or plugins, rather they are WordPress tutorials and posts dedicated to free themes, plugins and other WordPress related articles.
-Because it is only when we offer value to readers that our site grows.
+We publish many articles on premium WordPress themes, and should you choose to buy one of them after clicking on our links, we receive a small commission on your purchase.
+But truth be told, our most popular and widely read articles aren’t the ones that describe premium WordPress themes or plugins instead they are WordPress tutorials and posts dedicated to free themes, plugins, and other WordPress-related articles because it is only when we offer value to readers that our site grows.